 2. Virtual surround sound technology

 A sound bar with virtual surround sound, also known as beam technology, can make you feel as though you are surrounded by audio.
 A sound bar with this technology and Dolby Atmos support will push audio outward and away from the TV, amplifying it so it feels as though it’s beside you and above you.
-A sound bar like this creates a surround sound experience without the need for extra speakers.
+This creates a surround sound experience without the need for extra speakers.

 3. Room tuning technology